-The LCLK is the local clock for the V1495.
-It has a fixed frequency of 40Mhz and is the clock to which all other internal digital states other than those governed by the MCLK are synchronized.
+The local clock, LCLK, for the V1495 has a fixed frequency of 40Mhz and is the clock to which all other internal digital states other than those governed by the MCLK are synchronized.
 This includes the important read/write/reset operations involving the VME bus.
 This clock is necessary for all V1495 projects.